encoreunjojo/hugojojo/content/posts/2023/encoreunfirstpost.md

 Hello,

-I hope you can read this.
-If yes, it means I successfully created my personnal blog.
-If not, then why am I writing this ?

-You can write me via [email](mailto:encoreunjojo%20<jossmxarcialis+encoreunjojo@gmail.com>) (remove the x, it was added to prevent spam).

 This website has a few goals :
 - Being a front door to my online presence.
 - To share my knowledge about work/ my passions or hobbies.
 Learning on your own is hard, and it gets harder with age.
 Sharing your knowledge makes others grow and they will in turn make you grow.
 Easy !